hapax/hapax.github.io/outreach.md

   Here are some talks and problems I've written for the physics circle:

-- *Fermi estimates: from Harry Potter to ET* (2019).
+- [*Fermi estimates: from Harry Potter to ET*](assets/fermi-estimates.pdf) (2019).
 A user's guide to order-of-magnitude estimates.
 Examples along the way include global computer storage, the length of the Harry Potter novels, and the number of aliens in the galaxy.
+Rough draft.
 - [*Dimensional analysis and black holes*](assets/dimensional-analysis.pdf) (2019).
 An
   introduction to dimensional analysis, with applications to fundamental constants, natural units, and black holes.